|

 Chastity is also something that many of us Christians have to learn.
 I had to learn chastity because I became a Christian as an adult, after my sexual expectations and mores were already partly formed.
 But even many folks who grow up in good Christian homes, attending good Christian schools, and hanging out with good Christian friends - even these Christians-from-the-cradle often need to learn chastity, because unchaste assumptions govern so much of the contemporary society.

 I am not an expert on chastity.
 I am not a theologian or a member of the clergy.
 I'm just a fellow pilgrim.
 What follow in this book is no more and no less than one person's reflections on the process of learning to practice chastity.
 I don't offer instructions or hard-and-fast rules.
 Instead, I offer a flawed example, a few suggestions, some thoughts about what works and what doesn't work, and the occasional reminder of why, as Chrsitians, we should care about chasitity in the first place.
+I have read most of the book and it is a candid and honest look at striving to be chase.
+I really want to encourage all of you to come to this seminar.
+You can call the church (212) 737-4900 or e-mail me for more information.

-posted by J-Wild at 12:12 PM 0 comments
+posted by J-Wild at 12:12 PM

 Sunday, July 31, 2005